abs-tudelft/sbd/doc/manual.md

 column, it should publish an updated, i.e. incremented, (name, count) pair on the output topic, so that the visualizer can update accordingly.
-When you decrement a name, because its occurrence is older than an hour, remember to publish an update as well!
+When you decrement a name, because its occurrence is older than an hour, remember to publish an update as well\!

 To run the visualizer, first start the websocket server by navigating to the GDELTConsumer directory and running `sbt run`.
 Next, navigate to the